daniel-vera-g/tool-documentations/docs/index.md

 ## Motivation

-The motivation was not having to always look information up, but having a central source of truth.
+It's pretty annoying to always have to look up the same information, therefore this is the try to create a central source of truth for all my personal docs/notes.
 Current topics documented are amongst other things:

 1. Git related questions.